Elia Kazan: 1940s: The Actors Studio, early films

-In 1940, Kazan had a large supporting role as a flamboyantly dressed gangster in the boxing thriller City for Conquest starring James Cagney, Ann Sheridan and Anthony Quinn.
-His stylishly distinctive but raffish clothing seems to have been copied by Frank Sinatra a decade and a half later and his part is both sympathetic and extremely dramatic.
+In 1940, Kazan had a large supporting role as a flamboyantly dressed gangster in the boxing thriller City for Conquest starring James Cagney, Ann Sheridan, and Anthony Quinn.
+His stylishly distinctive but raffish clothing seems to have been copied by Frank Sinatra a decade and a half later, and his part is both sympathetic and extremely dramatic.
 In 1947, he founded the Actors Studio, a non-profit workshop, with actors Robert Lewis and Cheryl Crawford.
 In 1951, Lee Strasberg became its director after Kazan left for Hollywood to focus on his career as a movie director.
 It remained a non-profit enterprise.
-Strasberg introduced the "Method" to the Actors Studio, an umbrella term for a constellation of systemizations of Konstantin Stanislavski's teachings.
+Strasberg introduced the "Method" to the Actors Studio, an umbrella term for a constellation of systems based on Konstantin Stanislavski's teachings.
 The "Method" school of acting became the predominant system of post-World War II Hollywood.

 Among Strasberg's students were Montgomery Clift, Mildred Dunnock, Julie Harris, Karl Malden, Patricia Neal, Maureen Stapleton, Eli Wallach, and James Whitmore.
 Kazan directed two of the Studio's protégés, Karl Malden and Marlon Brando, in the Tennessee Williams play A Streetcar Named Desire.
-Although he was at the height of his stage success, Kazan turned to Hollywood as a director of motion pictures.
-He first directed two short films but his first feature film was A Tree Grows in Brooklyn (1945), one of his first attempts to film dramas focused on contemporary concerns, which later became his forte.
-Two years later he directed Gentleman's Agreement, where he tackled a seldom-discussed topic in the United States, antisemitism, for which he won his first Oscar as Best Director.
+Although he was at the height of his stage success, Kazan turned to Hollywood to direct motion pictures.
+He first directed two short films, but his first feature film was A Tree Grows in Brooklyn, one of his first attempts to film dramas focused on contemporary concerns, which later became his forte.
+Two years later, he directed Gentleman's Agreement, in which he tackled a seldom-discussed topic in the United States, antisemitism, for which he won his first Oscar for Best Director.
 In 1947, he directed the courtroom drama Boomerang!
-In 1949, he again dealt with a controversial subject when he directed Pinky, which dealt with issues of racism in the United States, and was nominated for three Academy Awards.
+In 1949, he again tackled a controversial subject when he directed Pinky, which explored issues of racism in the United States, and was nominated for three Academy Awards.